Cart 0

 Grains Research and Development Corporation (GRDC) and Cotton Research and Development Corporation (CRDC) invested heavily to define and identify when a hazardous inversion occurs and worked in partnership with Goanna Ag to develop Weather And Networked Data (WAND).
 WAND is a spray drift hazardous weather warning system that provides real-time weather data for growers and spray operators about the presence or absence of hazardous temperature inversions.

-It consists of a world-first network of 101 profiling inversion towers located across the grain and cotton regions of New South Wales and Queensland.
-The inversion towers have remote sensing capability and new proprietary software to provide growers and spray contractors with a two-hour forecast of real-time weather data that is updated every 10 minutes.
+It consists of a world-first network of 102 profiling inversion towers located across the grain and cotton regions of New South Wales and Queensland.
+The inversion towers have remote sensing capability and new proprietary software to provide growers and spray contractors with up to a 24 hour forecast of real-time weather data that is updated every 10 minutes.

 This valuable data can accurately identify whether a hazardous inversion or hazardous conditions are present, allowing farmers to understand whether they can spray or not against their label requirements.
 This information reduces the spray drift risk for growers and spray contractors.
-Ongoing research and development into WAND will see the rollout of a 24-hour forecast being available.
-The longer forecast will allow growers to have better insight into weather conditions to better manage their spray operations.
+We now have a 24 hour forecast, the longer forecast allows growers to have better insight into weather conditions to better manage their spray operations.

 Accurate and up-to-date weather data is critical to determine when it is safe to spray, and the use of inversion towers is likely to become even more widespread as herbicide regulations become more stringent and the need for sustainable farming practices increases.